 Port Charlotte and the Gulf Islands

-Shelling is a favorite past time.
+Shelling is a favorite past time in this part of the world.
 Did you know that shells, like people, are either right or left inclined?

 Clustered around Charlotte Harbor on the Gulf of Mexico are small communities and wildlife preserves that harken back to the days.
 No high rises or theme parks — and no crowds.
 Sort of a Jimmy Buffet secret with a touch of tasteful living.
 The region is serious about its green space too, as evidenced by its membership in the Society for Ethical Eco-Tourism.